 Bikes-for-work schemes are tax-exempt arrangements that encourage employees to cycle to work to reduce environmental pollution and promote healthier lifestyles.
-The scheme enables employers to fund bikes and safety equipment, and loan these to employees.

 The bicycles are lent to staff through a consumer credit agreement, and interest-free repayments to cover the costs are made over 12 or 18 months on a weekly or monthly basis.
 Employees can also opt to buy related safety equipment such as lights, reflective clothing, helmets and locks.

-Under the scheme’s rules, at least half of the bike’s usage must be for an employee’s commute to work.
+Government guidelines suggest that at least half of the bike’s usage must be for an employee’s commute to work.

 The appeal of bikes-to-work schemes may, in part, lie in the potential national insurance (NI) and tax savings.
 Employees can decrease their tax and NI liabilities when purchasing a bicycle for their commute using a salary sacrifice arrangement, which typically offers standard-rate taxpayers savings of 32% and higher-rate taxpayers 42%.
 On average, employers can save 13.8% of the salary employees sacrifice owing to the consequent reduction in their NI contributions.

 Employers make initial investments into necessary equipment on the behalf of employees, and a sum is then deducted from employees’ gross pay.